rs-pro/rocket_navigation/README.md

 2. Supports only Rails, support for sinatra/paradino is removed.
 3. Defining navigation via magic eval-loaded config file is not available, use real code.
 4. Much simpler and more configurable at the same time.
-5. Add highlight by controller \ action
+5. Add many additional highlight options from [active_link_to](https://github.com/comfy/active_link_to) gem
+6. Add ability to set CSS classes and container DOM attributes on render

 ## Installation